-- Bits OD8: OD6 report failures common to both channels - Bit OD8 = OV = 1: overvoltage fault - Bit OD7 = UV = 1: undervoltage fault - Bit OD6 = POR = 1: power-on reset (POR) has occurred
+- · Bits OD8: OD6 report failures common to both channels - Bit OD8 = OV = 1: overvoltage fault - Bit OD7 = UV = 1: undervoltage fault - Bit OD6 = POR = 1: power-on reset (POR) has occurred

-Power-ON-Reset occurs when $V{PWR} < V{SUPPLY(POR)}$.
+Power-ON-Reset occurs when V{PWR}<V{SUPPLY(POR)}.
 The OV, UV, and POR bits can be reset by reading the STATR register.

-Bits OD5:OD4 (R{full}) of the STATR register are set to logic [1] when the auto-retry counter of the corresponding channel is full.
-These bits are automatically cleared by resetting the corresponding auto-retry counter (see Reset of the auto-retry counter)
+Bits OD5:OD4 of the STATR register are set to logic [1] when the auto-retry counter of the corresponding channel is full.
+These bits can be reset by resetting the corresponding auto-retry counter (see Reset of the auto-retry counter)